ylallemant/githook-companion/README.md

 The core functionality of the tool is the standardization of commit messages.
 The standardization allows for subsequent processings like the automation of changelogs.

-`githook-companion` allows to freely define any number of `commit-types` you want to use.
+`githook-companion` allows to freely define any number of `commit-types` you want to use ([example](https://github.com/ylallemant/githooks/blob/3533e5d6aa7f49a5582a9f133e86728bed3f613a/.githook-companion/config.yaml#L3)).

 Inspiration for the configuration are `Conventional Commits` patterns like [this one](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13).
-Different projects have different people, different needs; so this tool won't force you into any specific pattern, although we propose one in the default configuration.
+Different projects have different people, different needs; so this tool won't force you into any specific pattern, although we propose one in the [default configuration](https://github.com/ylallemant/githooks/blob/3533e5d6aa7f49a5582a9f133e86728bed3f613a/.githook-companion/config.yaml#L22).

+The tool uses tokenization to enable complex checks and formatting possibilities:

+- restrict commit message language(s) ([example](https://github.com/ylallemant/githooks/blob/3533e5d6aa7f49a5582a9f133e86728bed3f613a/.githook-companion/config.yaml#L28))
+- define regular expression based [lexemes](https://en.wikipedia.org/wiki/Lexical_analysis#Lexical_token_and_lexical_tokenization) for the tokenization ([example](https://github.com/ylallemant/githooks/blob/3533e5d6aa7f49a5582a9f133e86728bed3f613a/.githook-companion/config.yaml#L94))
+- use regular expressions and Go templates for normalization ([example](https://github.com/ylallemant/githooks/blob/3533e5d6aa7f49a5582a9f133e86728bed3f613a/.githook-companion/config.yaml#L102))
+- define dictionaries for the tokenization. comparation done with cleaned and [lemmatized](https://en.wikipedia.org/wiki/Lemmatization#Description) words. ([example](https://github.com/ylallemant/githooks/blob/3533e5d6aa7f49a5582a9f133e86728bed3f613a/.githook-companion/config.yaml#L31))
+- define Go Templates with available [helper functions](https://masterminds.github.io/sprig/) to format the final message.
+You can use the `camel-case` name of the tokens to reference them in the template ([example](https://github.com/ylallemant/githooks/blob/3533e5d6aa7f49a5582a9f133e86728bed3f613a/.githook-companion/config.yaml#L21))

 > [!TIP]
 > You can test/tweek your commit configuration effects with following command:
 >
 > ```bash
-> githook-companion commit validate -m <commit-message> [--debug]
+> githook-companion commit validate -m "commit-message" [--debug]
 > ```

 ### Parent Configurations

 You can reference a centralised configuration in another Git repository to ease the maintenance of your configuration.

-`githook-companion` will automatically checkout the parent configuration if needed when you use the [init command](#initialize).
+In the presence of a child configuration, `githook-companion` will automatically checkout the parent configuration if needed when you use the [init command](#initialize).

+The hooks in the parent configuration can also trigger project specific hook-scripts in the child project.

+Here you can find an [example of parent configuration](https://github.com/ylallemant/githooks/tree/main/.githook-companion)

 > [!TIP]
 > You may also have different project collections use diffrent parent configurations, for different purposes, customers, ...